 The values of the gift sender are sometimes assumed to be the same as those of the gift recipient.
 TLDR: That’s not always the case.

-As the gift sender, it’s important to determine what gift holds attributes that the gift recipient actually values.
+As the gift sender, it’s important to determine what gift aligns with the gift recipient's values.
 Is it made with recycled materials — and is fully recyclable itself?
 Does it amplify the work of a minority-owned business?
 Will part of its proceeds support a charitable cause?
-Post-pandemic, 25% more consumers plan to pay closer attention to the social and environmental impact that results from their shopping behaviours .
-This new wave of consciousness should result in an intentional effort to give gift manufacturing, makers and materials the consideration they have always deserved.
+Post-pandemic, 25% more consumers plan to pay closer attention to the social and environmental impact that results from their shopping behaviors.
+This new wave of consciousness should result in an intentional effort to give gift manufacturing, makers, and materials the consideration they have always deserved.

 We’re not fans of cheap merch.
 It just doesn’t cut it when it comes to actually making someone feel special.
-The gift recipient might raise their eyebrows, show off an unconvincing smirk, but it won’t be something they think about for a while or keep around on display.
+For the gift recipient, it won’t be something they think about for a while or keep around on display.
 Worst of all, in a few year’s time, it’ll likely end up in a landfill.

-Our encouragement: find objects that stand the test of time, things thoughtless merch could never stand against.
-A good gift either 1) creates an unboxing experience that is not soon forgotten, or 2) is so well-made it becomes a household staple for years to come.
-Try to find something that does one of the above: either becomes memorable in the mind or IRL.
-The cost may be higher, it may be harder to get, but it will mean more in the hands of its new owner.
+2) Is so well-made it becomes a household staple for years to come.
+The cost may be higher, but it will mean more in the hands of its new owner.

-As our CEO smartly states, “It is not about volume.
+As our CEO states, “It is not about volume.
 We actively suggest our clients send out less gifts, but better gifts.”
 Quality beats out quantity every single time.
 So gift for longevity.

-At the end of 2020, nearly 40% of US consumers purchased gift cards from their favourite retailers and restaurants to support them during the darker days of last December.
-Gift cards, having previously been labeled as ‘lazy’ holiday gifts, suddenly become a primary way of bringing communities together and supporting local establishments.
+At the end of 2020, nearly 40% of US consumers purchased gift cards from their favorite retailers and restaurants to support them during the darker days of a global pandemic.
+Gift cards, having previously been labeled as ‘lazy’ gifts, suddenly become a primary way of bringing communities together and supporting local establishments.

 So this year, consider the unapparent.
 We do, and it works.
-Make a donation on the gift recipient’s behalf, let them choose an Airbnb Experience , give them a Peloton membership or (yes) send a digital voucher for coffee, MasterClass , their car service of choice — the opportunities are endless.
-You just have to be willing to think about what people will use the most.
+Make a donation on the gift recipient’s behalf, and let them choose things like an Airbnb experience or MasterClass subscription, — the opportunities are endless.
+You just have to think about what people will use the most.
 And sometimes that goes beyond the physical.

 There’s of course more to consider than solely the above.
-But it’s a great place to start when sending a really good holiday gift.
-Keep values, craft and optionality in mind, and you might just have yourself a heap of happy customers.
+But it’s a great place to start when sending a really good gift.
+Keep values, craft, and choice in mind, and you might just have yourself a heap of happy customers.